Liamoscarmccaffrey/ghostty-playground/README.md

 Cross-Origin-Opener-Policy: same-origin
 ```

 These are required for `SharedArrayBuffer`, which BrowserPod uses for its worker communication.
-If the host can't set custom headers (e.g. GitHub Pages), the bundled `coi-serviceworker.js` adds them at runtime via a service worker — it's already wired into `index.html`.
+If the host cannot set custom headers (e.g. GitHub Pages), the bundled `coi-serviceworker.js` adds them at runtime via a service worker — it is already wired into `index.html`.

 ## Right-click menu

 - **Copy / Paste**
+- **About** — shows the ghost animation and project info
 - **Open Inspector** — live view of terminal grid, cursor position, VT modes, colour palette, I/O stream log
-- **Edit Config** — in-page config editor; Cmd/Ctrl+Enter to apply, Escape to cancel
+- **Edit Config** — in-page config editor with theme browser, font controls, keybind editor, and background image support
-- **Set Title** — changes the tab title and header
+- **Set Title** — changes the tab title
 - **Reset** — reloads the page and reboots the pod